tdwg/website/content/pages/about/membership/index.md

 ### Payment methods

-Starting in 2019, TDWG is managing membership through the Zoho Invoicing platform.
-Prospective members need to establish an account on the platform to pay dues, but with an account members can print invoices, pay an invoice (online or offline), print invoices and receipts, and view payment history.
+Request an invoice to pay membership dues by sending an email to the TDWG Treasurer (treasurer@tdwg.org) with your name, institution name, and address.
+TDWG is now managing membership through the Zoho Invoicing platform.
+Prospective and current members may establish an account on the platform to help manage their membership, including printing invoices, pay an invoice (online or offline), print receipts, and view payment history.
 [Request an invitation](mailto:secretariat@tdwg.org) to establish your account with TDWG.

 Membership dues can be paid: